Robert Nkemdiche: College career

-One of the most highly touted recruits in the program's history, Nkemdiche arrived at Ole Miss with plenty of hype, being named SEC’s Top Impact Freshman by Sporting News before the season.
+One of the most highly touted recruits in the program's history, Nkemdiche arrived at Ole Miss with plenty of hype, being named the Southeastern Conference (SEC)'s Top Impact Freshman by Sporting News before the season.
 He played in 11 games with 10 starts (six at defensive end and four at defensive tackle), and amassed 34 tackles (25 solo), 2.0 sacks, two pass breakups, and three quarterback hurries on the 2013 season.
 Nkemdiche made his college debut against conference opponent Vanderbilt, posting two tackles with a tackle-for-loss and a pass break-up.
 He missed the Louisiana State and Idaho games with a strained hamstring.
 After the season, Nkemdiche was named Freshman All-SEC by the league's coaches, and a First team Freshman All-American selection by Athlon and College Football News.
 As a sophomore, Nkemdiche started every game at the defensive tackle position on an Ole Miss defensive line that led the nation in scoring defense (16.0 ppg) and lead the SEC in tackles for loss (7.6/game).
 Nkemdiche himself contributed 35 tackles with 4.0 tackles-for-loss, 2.0 sacks, and a pass breakup on the season.
 His best game was against in-state rival Mississippi State, in which he was credited for a career-high seven tackles, of which three were solo, and one tackle-for-a-loss.
 Nkemdiche was a semifinalist for the Lombardi Award and was named All-SEC first team by Associated Press (AP), as well as All-America second team by AP, Sporting News, USA Today, and CBS Sports.

 After an incident involving marijuana (see below) in December 2015, Nkemdiche was suspended for the 2016 Sugar Bowl against Oklahoma State.
-After the season, Nkemdiche decided to forgo his senior year and enter the 2016 NFL Draft.
+After the season, Nkemdiche decided to forgo his senior year and enter the 2016 NFL draft.

 Professional career

 Arizona Cardinals

-The Arizona Cardinals selected Nkemdiche in the first round (29th overall) of the 2016 NFL Draft.
+The Arizona Cardinals selected Nkemdiche in the first round (29th overall) of the 2016 NFL draft.

-On May 29, 2016, the Arizona Cardinals signed Nkemdiche to a four-year, $8.60 million contract that includes $8.15 million guaranteed and a signing bonus $4.45 million.
+On May 29, 2016, the Cardinals signed Nkemdiche to a four-year, $8.60 million contract that includes $8.15 million guaranteed and a signing bonus $4.45 million.

 He only played in five games and recorded one tackle during his rookie season.
 In his second season in 2017, he played in 12 games, recording 11 tackles and a forced fumble.

 In Week 1 of the 2018 season, Nkemdiche recorded his first career sack.
 In Week 14, he suffered a knee injury that required season-ending surgery.
 He was placed on injured reserve on December 11, 2018.
 He finished the season with 32 tackles, 4.5 sacks, and a forced fumble.

 On May 2, 2019, the Cardinals declined the fifth-year option on Nkemdiche's contract.

 On July 28, 2019, Nkemdiche was waived by the Cardinals with a failed physical designation.